HydroML/UMFI/README.md

 # Ultra-marginal Feature Importance: Learning from Data with Causal Guarantees
 ## Contains:
-1. R code for reproducing the results of the UMFI paper (AISTATS 2023, https://arxiv.org/abs/2204.09938).
+1. UMFI_aistats_an.R is R code for reproducing the results of the UMFI paper (AISTATS 2023, https://arxiv.org/abs/2204.09938).
-2. Easily downloadable R package for basic UMFI functions
+2. Easily downloadable R package for basic UMFI functions (see README below for a quick tutorial)
 3. Python pacakge is currently under development

 ## How to use R package